DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Accompanying this evolution, device command line parameters will thus support explicit bus definition in a device declaration.

-* igb_uio: iomem mapping and sysfs files created for iomem and ioport in igb_uio will be removed, because we are able to detect these from what Linux has exposed, like the way we have done with uio-pci-generic.
-This change targets release 17.05.

 * The VDEV subsystem will be converted as driver of the new bus model.
   It may imply some EAL API changes in 17.08.